 (Equation)

 where $\dip$ is the dipole moment matrix element.
-There is an explicit relation between the dipole matrix element, linewidth, and the wavenumber of resonant light $k_0 = \omega_0/c$.
+An explicit relation exists between the dipole matrix element, line-width, and the wavenumber of resonant light $k_0 = \omega_0/c$.
 Now, the monochromatic light with the frequency $\omega$ need not be exactly on resonance, but dealing with near-resonant transitions in atoms we may usually ignore the difference between the wavenumber $k=\omega/c$ and the resonant wave number $k_0$.
 We therefore write the relation

 (Equation)

-The linewidth $\gamma$ describes damping of the dipole due to spontaneous emission.
+The line-width $\gamma$ describes damping of the dipole due to spontaneous emission.
 It has appeared more than once before, but here we have the explicit expression for the first time.
-The linewidth originates from quantum mechanics, but has a clear classical analog: An oscillating dipole radiates energy that should come from somewhere, namely, from the energy of the oscillator.
-Even more to the present point, the linewidth may also be viewed as a result of radiation reaction, the field of the dipole falling back on the dipole and opposing its oscillations.
+Though it originates from quantum mechanics, the line-width has a clear classical analog: An oscillating dipole radiates energy that should come from somewhere, namely, from the energy of the oscillator.
+Even more to the present point, the line-width may also be viewed as a result of radiation reaction: the field of the dipole falling back on the dipole and opposing its oscillations.
 This kind of an argument gives a quantitatively correct damping rate for a charged harmonic oscillator, albeit in a classical analysis one needs to drop manually an infinite in-phase field driving the dipole.
 Quantum mechanically, the infinite field is eliminated by renormalization.

 $\bf{E}(\bf{r})$ in Eq.~\eq{staticEtoD} denotes the electric field inside the sample, at the position of the atom.
 In traditional optics, based on the assumption of a continuous medium, this is an effective electric field with local-field corrections.
 However, here the atomic gas is treated as an ensemble of point-like dipolar emitters, and $\bf{E}(\bf{r})$ is simply the total field at $\bf{r}$ including the incoming light plus the dipolar fields from all other atoms.
 We will see intriguing comparisons between the two models later.